The volume of filtered air.

 What is CADR?
 Actually About?

 CADR is developed by The Association of Home Appliance Manufacturers (AHAM).
 It is also recognized by the U.S. Environmental Protection Agency (EPA), U.S. Department of Energy, and American Lung Association.
 The purpose of CADR is to provide a uniform measurement for all manufacturers.
-Consumers can based on the numbers to evaluate and compare the air purifier’s performance.
-The ratings will be available on AHAM official website that is open to the public.
+Consumers can use the numbers to evaluate and compare the air purifier’s performance.
+The ratings will be available on AHAM’s official website that is open to the public.